-Essential Rope Knots, My Blog
+Essential Rope Knots, Fishing

-Grinner Knot
+Grinner / Uni Knot

-As an avid fly fisher, my personal favourite Knot is Grinner; it’s a type of fishing knot commonly used to tie a fishing line to a hook, swivel or lure.
 It is known for its strength and ability to hold well under heavy pressure.
-The Grinner Knot (also known as the Uni Knot) is relatively easy to tie and is considered to be a good choice for both saltwater and freshwater fishing.
+It ‘s relatively easy to tie and is considered to be a good choice for both saltwater and freshwater fishing.

 1. Hold the hook or lure in one hand and the fishing line in the other.